r3ap3rpy/fabans/guides/sudo.md

 ### Sudo privileges

 This guide covers 3 scripts.
+There are multiple ways to handle sudo prompts.

 - sudo_1.py
 - sudo_2.py